 \subsection{Depth Consistency Evaluation}

+A core concern in automated benchmarking is whether the evaluation pipeline itself introduces errors that could be mistaken for model failures.
 In all the studied experiments, the video camera is orthogonal to the object's motion and is fixed.
 This allows us to compute the Physical Invariance and Dynamical scores using only information extracted from 2D pixel space, available for generated videos.
-The results are presented in Fig.~\ref{fig:depth_consistency}, showing that most of the models are reasonably consistent and thus object properties like energy conservation could be also studied using only 2D coordinates.
+The results are presented in \fig{fig:depth_consistency}, showing that most of the models are reasonably consistent and thus object properties like energy conservation could be also studied using only 2D coordinates.